kubesphere/website/content/en/docs/cluster-administration/cluster-settings/log-collections/add-kafka-as-receiver.md

 ---
-title: "Add Kafka as Receiver (aka Collector)"
+title: "Add Kafka as a Receiver (i.e. Collector)"
-keywords: 'kubernetes, log, kafka, pod, container, fluentbit, output'
+keywords: 'Kubernetes, log, kafka, pod, container, fluentbit, output'
-description: 'KubeSphere Installation Overview'
+description: 'Add Kafka as a Receiver'

-linkTitle: "Add Kafka as Receiver"
+linkTitle: "Add Kafka as a Receiver"
 weight: 8623
 ---
-KubeSphere supports using Elasticsearch, Kafka and Fluentd as log receivers.
+You can use Elasticsearch, Kafka and Fluentd as log receivers in KubeSphere.
+This tutorial demonstrates:
-This doc will demonstrate:

 - Deploy [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator) and then create a Kafka cluster and a Kafka topic by creating `Kafka` and `KafkaTopic` CRDs.
-- Add Kafka log receiver to receive logs sent from Fluent Bit.
+- Add Kafka as a log receiver to receive logs sent from Fluent Bit.
 - Verify whether the Kafka cluster is receiving logs using [Kafkacat](https://github.com/edenhill/kafkacat).

-## Prerequisite
+## Prerequisites

+- You need an account granted a role including the authorization of **Clusters Management**.
+For example, you can log in to the console as `admin` directly or create a new role with the authorization and assign it to an account.
-Before adding a log receiver, you need to enable any of the `logging`, `events` or `auditing` components following [Enable Pluggable Components](https://kubesphere.io/docs/pluggable-components/).
-The `logging` component is enabled as an example in this doc.
+- Before adding a log receiver, you need to enable any of the `logging`, `events` or `auditing` components.
+For more information, see [Enable Pluggable Components](../../../../pluggable-components/). `logging` is enabled as an example in this tutorial.

-## Step 1: Create a Kafka cluster and a Kafka topic
+## Step 1: Create a Kafka Cluster and a Kafka Topic

-{{< notice note >}}

-If you already have a Kafka cluster, you can start from Step 2.

-{{</ notice >}}

-You can use [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator) to create a Kafka cluster and a Kafka topic
+You can use [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator) to create a Kafka cluster and a Kafka topic.
+If you already have a Kafka cluster, you can start from the next step.

-1. Install [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator) to the `default` namespace:
+1. Install [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator) in the `default` namespace:

     ```bash
     helm repo add strimzi https://strimzi.io/charts/
+    ```

+    ```bash
     helm install --name kafka-operator -n default strimzi/strimzi-kafka-operator
     ```

-2. Create a Kafka cluster and a Kafka topic in the `default` namespace:

-    To deploy a Kafka cluster and create a Kafka topic, you simply need to open  the ***kubectl*** console in ***KubeSphere Toolbox*** and run the following command:

-    {{< notice note >}}
-The following will create Kafka and Zookeeper clusters with storage type `ephemeral` which is `emptydir` for demo purpose.
-You should use other storage types for production, please refer to [kafka-persistent](https://github.com/strimzi/strimzi-kafka-operator/blob/0.19.0/examples/kafka/kafka-persistent.yaml).
+2. Create a Kafka cluster and a Kafka topic in the `default` namespace by running the following commands.
+The commands create Kafka and Zookeeper clusters with storage type `ephemeral` which is `emptydir` for demonstration purposes.
+For other storage types in a production environment, refer to [kafka-persistent](https://github.com/strimzi/strimzi-kafka-operator/blob/0.19.0/examples/kafka/kafka-persistent.yaml).
-    {{</ notice >}}

     ```yaml
     cat <<EOF | kubectl apply -f -